vostertag/study-notes/README.md

 Inspired by [jwasham](https://github.com/jwasham)'s [Coding Interview University](https://github.com/jwasham/coding-interview-university) repository, I have decided to study/review topics he advised to know for becoming a software engineer.
 I had one problem with it: Most of the resources are videos, which are not great for a quick review and you must pay to watch some of them.
 I wanted to have notes, so I decided to create some, and here they are!

 This is WIP, and probably will be forever as there is always something new to learn!
-I'll probably also add Anki notes and some exercises in the future.
+I'll probably also add Anki flashcards and some exercises in the future.
 But for now, I am focusing on creating notes.

 ## Content